LAW OF THREE (59)

 claiming an independent I and an independent will.

-The need for discernment and reconciliation of conflicting aims and desires has
+Thinking arises out of conflicting inner aims and desires.
+The need for discernment and reconciliation between conflicting aims and desires has

 given rise to the development of different psychological and

-spiritual targets, methods and techniques.
+spiritual methods and techniques.

-From an intellectual view of evolution,
+From an intellectual view,

 thinking needs to evolve into understanding by the practice of conscious dialogue or formulation.
-From a devotional

 No hay comentarios: